Cash-Free Real Estate Investment

 Ways to Use Your Home's Equity

 There are three main ways to use the equity in your home to get the cash or credit line you need to invest in real estate.
 You have the ability to refinance your property in order to receive a lowered interest rate as well as some cash on the side.
-You can use this money to buy an investment property or at least use towards the down payment costs.
-Always inquire your lender about any rules about cash-out refinancing.
+You can use this money to buy an investment property or at least use it towards the down payment costs.
+Always inquire with your lender about any rules about cash-out refinancing.
 Many cash-out refinancing mortgages come with a higher interest rate than other mortgage loans.

 Another option is to use your home equity as collateral to receive a home equity loan.
-This loan is a type of second mortgage to the one you are already paying on and the amount given is based on the percentage of equity in your property.
+This loan is a type of the second mortgage to the one you are already paying on and the amount given is based on the percentage of equity in your property.
 You can borrow up to one hundred percent of your property’s value, but if this is a second loan it is unlikely.
 This loan usually allows you to pay back the loan early without getting charged a hefty penalty fee.

-You can also choose to use your equity to open a home equity line of credit which is similar is many ways to a credit card.
+You can also choose to use your equity to open a home equity line of credit which is similar in many ways to a credit card.
 The amount you are allowed to borrow is based on the amount of equity you have in your home.
 You have the ability to transfer money from your own home equity line of credit and write checks that debit money from the account.